Foso/Jetpack-Compose-Playground/docs/general/compositionlocal.md

 @Composable
 private fun MyUserScreen() {
     val user = User("Jens", 31)
-    Providers(LocalActiveUser provides user) {
+    CompositionLocalProvider(LocalActiveUser provides user) {
         UserInfo()
     }
 }
 ```
-Somewhere above in your hierarchy you have to use Providers to provide a value for your CompositionLocal.
-You can provide the values of multiple CompositionLocals inside Providers.
+Somewhere above in your hierarchy you have to use CompositionLocalProvider to provide a value for your CompositionLocal.
 The syntax is: "**CompositionLocal`<T>`** provides **T**".
-All child @Composable of Providers will implicitly be able to get the value of the CompositionLocals.
+All child @Composable of CompositionLocalProvider will implicitly be able to get the value of the CompositionLocals.

 ## How to use a value of an CompositionLocal?